MACo’s Energy Committee focuses on energy policy that balances increased domestic oil and gas and coal production on public and privately-owned lands.

 - MACo seeks a comprehensive and integrated approach to an energy policy that balances increased domestic oil and gas and coal production on public and privately-owned lands.

-- MACo seeks a comprehensive and integrated approach to an energy policy that accelerates development, research and incentives for alternative and renewable energy efficiency programs, and clean coal technologies.
+- MACo seeks a comprehensive and integrated approach to an energy policy that accelerates development, research and incentives for alternative and renewable energy, energy efficiency programs, and clean coal technologies.

 - MACo seeks a comprehensive and integrated approach to an energy policy that gives local governments a central role in formulating environment, energy, and land use policies.